danog/MadelineProtoDocs/docs/API_docs/methods/help.getNearestDc.md

-Returns info on data centre nearest to the user.
+Returns info on data center nearest to the user.